SDU-eScience/Type3-Docs/src/software/easybuild.rst

 Easybuild
 =========

-All compilers, libraries and software available on Type 3 are installed and configured with `EasyBuild <https://easybuild.io/>`__.
+All compilers, libraries and software available on the Type 3 system are installed and configured with `EasyBuild <https://easybuild.io/>`__.

 EasyBuild is a software build and installation framework written in Python, which allows to deploy and manage many scientific applications and tools on HPC systems.

 The EasyBuild module is loaded by default when the user access the frontend node.